firebase/firebase-js-sdk/packages/firestore/CONTRIBUTING.md

 Make sure that the project has Cloud Firestore enabled in the database section of the console.

-While setting up tests, you can choose the project manually, or specify the project directly:
+While setting up tests, you can choose the project manually, or specify the project directly with the following command:

 ```
 yarn test:setup --projectId=<your-test-project>